Paul Thissen

-Paul Thissen (born December 10, 1966) is an American politician, attorney, and jurist serving as an associate justice of the Minnesota Supreme Court.
+Paul Thissen (born December 10, 1966) is an American politician and jurist serving as an associate justice of the Minnesota Supreme Court.
 He previously served as the Speaker of the Minnesota House of Representatives and DFL Minority Leader.
 Thissen was the longest-serving leader of the Minnesota House Democrats since Martin Olav Sabo in the 1970s.
 A member of the Minnesota Democratic-Farmer-Labor Party (DFL), he represented District 61B in south Minneapolis.
 First elected in 2002, Thissen was reelected every two years through 2016.
 On April 17, 2018, Governor Mark Dayton appointed Thissen to the Minnesota Supreme Court.
 He was sworn in on May 14, 2018.
 He is the first person to have served both as Minnesota House Speaker and on the Minnesota Supreme Court.

 Family and education

 Thissen was born in Bloomington, Minnesota.
 His parents, Frank and Barb Thissen, were both lifelong educators.
 Frank grew up on a farm in Blooming Prairie, Minnesota, that the family still owns, and worked for the Saint Paul Public Schools as a teacher, counselor, and administrator.
 Barb worked for many years as a special education teacher for Richfield Public Schools.

 After graduating from the Academy of Holy Angels in Richfield, Minnesota, Thissen attended Harvard University and graduated with high honors in 1989.
 He earned a J.D. degree from the University of Chicago Law School in 1992.

 Thissen is married to Karen Wilson Thissen.
-They have three children, Emily, Griffin and Evan, and a dog named Kodak.
+They have three children.